 Reishi, a medicinal mushroom, has adaptogenic qualities and is antimicrobial and immune-modulating.
 The herb reduces inflammatory cytokines and supports the immune system’s ability to combat pathogens.
 Reishi also supports the liver and heart.

 As a multi-purpose herb, Chinese skullcap has antimicrobial properties, decreases cytokines, and supports immunity.
 It works synergistically with other herbal remedies to enhance their effectiveness.
-It also has naturally-occurring melatonin, which may help to induce sleep.
+It also has low-levels of naturally-occurring melatonin, which may help to induce sleep.

 1. Feng J, Leone J, Schweig S, Zhang Y. Evaluation of Natural and Botanical Medicines for Activity Against Growing and Non-growing Forms of B. burgdorferi.
 Front Med (Lausanne).
 2020 Feb 21;7:6. doi: 10.3389/fmed.2020.00006